robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0660/README.md

 # ACS-85-0660

-3 Channel tone patterns
+3-Channel Tone Patterns

 ## Overview

-Just a tempo and scene select for pre-programmed patterns.
+This sketch provides tempo and scene selection for pre-programmed tone patterns.

-Three outputs are tones that start with a set freq and detune down.
-If you want, add a few more accumulators to make them cowbells
+The three outputs generate tones that start at a set frequency and detune downward.
+If you're feeling adventurous, you can add a few more accumulators to create cowbell-like sounds.

 ## Pinout